Updated: Apr 24

 As a Play-Based Speech Therapist, I get asked this question all the time - "How can I use play in group sessions?"

 I really believe that once you have mastered using play-based speech therapy in 1:1 sessions, you can transfer those skills into a group setting.
+It is completely possible to use play-based therapy in a group!

 Before I get started, I want to define what Play-Based Therapy is and what it isn't.
 Play-Based Therapy does not mean doing whatever the child wants.
 Play-Based Therapy means using activities that are enjoyable for the child that offer plenty of opportunities to practice their speech and language goals naturally throughout the activity.